Who Is Lena Dunham?

 Tiny Furniture's success led Dunham to writer and filmmaker Judd Apatow, producer of blockbusters such as Bridesmaids and Knocked Up.
-Apatow signed on to executive produce Dunham's debut original series, Girls, which airs on HBO, and follows the constant dramatic disasters and rare triumphs of a group of 20-something women living in New York City.
-In addition to creating and continuing to write episodes for Girls, Dunham directs and stars in the series; she plays Hannah Horvath, an aspiring writer who pays the bills as a barista, on the show.
-(Dunham has never taken acting lessons.
-However, before Girls, she had bit parts in the 2011 HBO miniseries Mildred Pierce and the indie horror movie The Innkeepers.)
+Apatow signed on to executive produce Dunham's debut original series, Girls.
+First airing on HBO in April 2012, the show follows the constant dramatic disasters and rare triumphs of a group of 20-something women living in New York City.
+In addition to creating, writing and directing episodes for Girls, Dunham starred in the series as Hannah Horvath, an aspiring writer who pays the bills as a barista.
+(Dunham had never taken acting lessons, though prior to Girls she had bit parts in the 2011 HBO miniseries Mildred Pierce and the indie horror movie The Innkeepers.)

-Dunham has continued to earn praise for her work on Girls.
-In 2014, she received an Emmy Award nomination for her portrayal of Hannah Horvath.
+Dunham continued to earn praise for her work on Girls, receiving an Emmy Award nomination in 2014 for her portrayal of Hannah Horvath.
 She also appeared in the dramatic comedy Happy Christmas with Anna Kendrick that same year.

 Life Beyond 'Girls'

-In late 2012, Dunham signed a reported $3.7 million deal with Random House for a book featuring essays about sex and love, tentatively titled Not That Kind of Girl: A Young Woman Tells You What She's Learned.
+In late 2012, Dunham signed a reported $3.7 million deal with Random House for a book featuring essays about sex and love.
+Published in 2014, Not That Kind of Girl: A Young Woman Tells You What She's Learned became a best-seller.

-A triple threat in the entertainment industry as a writer, filmmaker and actress, Dunham seems unstoppable.
+A triple threat in the entertainment industry as a writer, filmmaker and actress, Dunham seems headed for a monumental career.
 As she told Vanity Fair in 2012, "Hard work pays off.
 I am so annoyed at my father for being right about that."